 Are smartphones a viable alternative to the surveying pole?

-What's the future of the surveying pole—do we still need it for high-accuracy surveying?
+What's the future of the surveying pole—is it necessary in order to obtain high-accuracy results for surveying?
 In our latest test, we compared traditional point surveying using a leveled GNSS antenna on a surveying pole against smartphone 3D scanning.
 We used PIX4Dcatch running on an iPhone 15, Pix4D Autotags and Pix4D's GeoFusion algorithm.
-Two test sites were used to survey several points multiple times, with mean values and statistics computed for each method.
-The results show that both approaches achieved similar standard deviations—around 1cm in X, Y, and Z—with differences on the order of 1cm, prompting us to rethink the role of the traditional surveying pole.

 From poles to phones: comparing GNSS survey methods